-Agents often ask a set price for their client's property but sometimes that price may be qualified by words such as "Guide Price", "Offers in Excess Of” (O.I.E.O.) or "Offers in the Region Of” (O.I.R.O.).
+Agents often ask a set price for their client's property but sometimes that price may be qualified by words such as "Guide Price", "Offers in Excess Of” (0.I.E.O.) or "Offers in the Region Of” (0.I.R.O.).

-Nationally, on average one in three property chains fall apart.
-This can happen for numerous reasons, from one party not having their finances in order, to an unpleasant surprise in the survey or legal documents.
+Nationally, on average one in three property chains experience a break.
+This can result from one party not having their finances in order or an unpleasant surprise in the survey or legal documents.

-The best way to ensure a chain progresses smoothly is through good communication.
-Good Agents and Solicitors who stay in regular contact help to make sure everything possible is being done to speed things along.
-See testimonials from our purchasers.
+A chain progressing smoothly is usually the result of good communication and good Agents and Solicitors who stay in regular contact help are instrumental to speed things along.

-As well as what is known as the basic valuation, there are two main types of survey:
+As well as what is known as the basic mortgage valuation, there are other types of survey:

 The level of survey you need depends a lot on the individual property you are buying.
 Naturally, they differ in cost but a saving may be achieved if the surveyor conducting the mortgage valuation is able to undertake the more detailed report from the same inspection.

-A conveyance is normally carried out by a firm of solicitors or a specialist conveyancing company.
-Some provide on line tracking and reporting and others adopt the more traditional approach.
+A conveyance is normally carried out by a firm of solicitors, conveyancers or a specialist online conveyancing company.
+Some provide online tracking and reporting and others adopt the more traditional approach.
 A good Solicitor, like a good Estate Agent can be worth their weight in gold.
 Page & Wells can put you in touch with good local solicitors and obtain estimates on your behalf.